ggraciela/PricePalate/README.md

 * Daisy 		: Shopping list page with HTML/CSS/Javascript, mock up database with JSON and Firestore
 * Victor 		: Saved list page with HTML/CSS/Javascript, implementing user login with Firebase

+* All languages & technologies used:
+	* HTML/CSS/Javascript
+ *

 ## 3. Complete setup/usage
 * To view the hosted site, simply click on this link : https://pricepalatebby31.web.app
 * Sign up with email is required